Monday, April 20, 2020

 Instructions:

-4. Add the rest of ingredients except for lemon juice & rinds to the chopped hazelnuts in the food processor, pic.
-3 and pulse until the mixture resembles a coarse texture, pic.
-4.
+Process Mixture: Add all ingredients except the lemon juice and rinds to the chopped nuts.
+Pulse until the mixture reaches a coarse consistency.

 Savory Roasted Red Pepper & Green Olive Tapenade in a Jar as a Gift - This flavorful condiment makes a delicious culinary gift for family and friends too.